uqmars/constitution/Constitution.md

 ## 2 NAME

-2.1 The Club shall be called the "UQ Mechatronics and Robotics Society", otherwise abbreviated to "UQ MARS".
+2.1 The Club shall be called the "UQ Mechatronics and Robotics Society Inc.", otherwise abbreviated to "UQ MARS".

+2.2 The Club is an incorporated association, recognised by the Australian Office of Fair Trading under the Associations Incorporation Act 1981.

-2.2 The Club shall be an associated body of the The Union in the category of Faculty/Departmental.
+2.3 The Club shall be an associated body of the The Union in the category of Faculty/Departmental.

 ## 3 AIMS & OBJECTIVES